-From detailed analysis of all 3 sites across the Trust, as well as monitoring and evaluation the following key objectives have been set for the academic period 2021/22:
+From detailed analysis of all 3 sites across the Trust, as well as monitoring and evaluation the following key objectives have been set for the academic period 2022/23:

-- To submit Phase 2 CIF bids to improve the condition of Mercer's Wood Academy (boilers and water system). - To continue to invest in CPD for staff through the development of the Head of Teaching and Learning (bespoke CPD offer and Individual Development Plans). - To develop the quality of teaching across the board to ensure that children have access to high quality learning opportunities that lead to good outcomes for all pupils. - To further develop the curriculum for all subjects by making purposeful links between subjects so that learning is deeper and is committed to children's memories. - To further develop the role, responsibilities, knowledge and expertise of all curriculum subject leaders and their involvement in curriculum innovation, monitoring and evaluation. - To further look at ways to reduce costs including, staffing, contracts and services. - To increase pupil numbers at each school through marketing and advertising.
+- To complete Phase 2 CIF bids work to improve the condition of Mercer's Wood Academy and White's Wood Academies boilers and heating distribution systems.system). - To continue to invest in CPD for staff through the development of the Head of Teaching and Learning (bespoke CPD offer and Individual Development Plans). - To develop the quality of teaching across the board to ensure that children have access to high quality teaching and learning learning opportunities that lead to good outcomes for all pupils. - To further develop the curriculum for all subjects by reviewing regularly. - To further develop the role, responsibilities, knowledge and expertise of all curriculum subject leaders and their involvement in curriculum innovation, monitoring and evaluation - To further look at ways to reduce costs including, staffing, contracts and services. - To increase pupil numbers at each school through marketing and advertising.